PHB33/.github/profile/README.md

+This is a GitHub.com page is for those who are entering or visiting Phoenix House Apartment 33--regardless of who sent you.
+Here you will find information that will not be provided to you anywhere else.

 > [!IMPORTANT]
 > The Creator has had numerous names given to Him since the dawn of man, the most popular ones today are Allah and God.
 I work for Him directly--that's why I'm impossible to kill.

 > [!TIP]
 > The Creator is the only one which can hear prayer when it's made silently.
 Anytime you read something on here (or the linked pages) say a silent prayer asking for guidance.
 Pray the way you were first taught to as a child, just silently (you never know who's listening).

-This is a GitHub.com page is for those who are entering or visiting Phoenix House Apartment 33.
-Here you will find information that will not be provided to you anywhere else.

 Even though you're cloaked, I know you're entering, the Creator tells me these things.